1. The Bahmani Sultanate was founded in which year?

 86. Which Bahmani ruler was known as “Wali” for his piety?

-a) Feroz Shah Bahmani
+A) Feroz Shah Bahmani

-b) Ahmad Shah I
+B) Ahmad Shah I

-c) Muhammad Shah III
+C) Muhammad Shah III

-d) Mahmud Shah Bahmani II
+D) Mahmud Shah Bahmani II

 Explanation: Ahmad Shah I (1422–1436) was called “Wali” due to his saintly behaviour.

-87. The Mahmud Gawan Madrasa at Bidar was inspired by:
+87. The Mahmud Gawan Madrasa at Bidar was inspired by__________.

-a) Delhi’s Qutb Complex
+A) Delhi’s Qutb Complex

-b) Persian madrasas of Samarkand
+B) Persian madrasas of Samarkand

-c) Mughal Red Fort
+C) Mughal Red Fort

-d) Ajanta caves
+D) Ajanta caves

 Explanation: Its design reflected Persian-Islamic educational institutions.